-version 5/18 (this syllabus is tentative, and may change, please refresh your browser for updates)
+version 10-14 (this syllabus is tentative, and will change over the semester, please refresh your browser for updates)

 INTRODUCTION TO PHYSICAL ANTHROPOLOGY